 “The cooperation and communication of the insurance industry with Pennsylvania law enforcement has never been better,” added Burnham.
 “Insurers’ fraud reporting has doubled in Pennsylvania over the past several years, and in 2013 criminal convictions were up by 24 percent over those of 2012.
 In today’s world of computers, data devices, mobile devices and security cameras, fraudsters are finding it ever more difficult to conceal their criminal acts from fraud investigators in Pennsylvania’s insurance and law enforcement communities.”

-Inquiries to the IFPA on insurance fraud may be addressed via email to Ms. Christine Cassel, IFPA Grants Administrator email@example.com by calling (717) 975-9074.
+Inquiries to the IFPA on insurance fraud may be addressed via email to Ms. Christine Cassel, IFPA Grants Administrator at firstname.lastname@example.org or by calling (717) 975-9074.